We are excited to share the news that we have welcomed a number of new trustees to our Board of Trustees, and have appointed a new Chair of Trustees.

 Helen's story

-I have always assumed I endured the same about of discomfort as any other teen growing up, so when my symptoms of headaches and fatigue presented, I reasoned my lack of energy on packing too much into my day and opted for early nights.
+I have always assumed I endured the same amount of discomfort as any other teen growing up, so when my symptoms of headaches and fatigue presented, I reasoned my lack of energy on packing too much into my day and opted for early nights.

 When puberty hit, these symptoms were still there, but mostly overshadowed by more extreme period cramps and abdominal pain, which would come and go in waves.
 Some days were better than others, but I justified all was the norm and quietly got on with life.